Last Updated: 29/08/2019

 As with estate agents, don’t forget that auction houses do charge fee’s to go along with the sale of your house so make sure you know what these fee’s are and how much you will be paying before proceeding!

 Genuine house buying companies buy houses for cash with their own funds.
 These firms generally offer below market value for a property but many of them do not charge any additional fee’s like estate agents and auction houses do.

-Firms like Housebuyers4u use their own funds and even pay for surveys and guarantee to buy any house in any condition so it’s well worth contacting them.
+Firms like Housebuyers4u who pay cash for houses use their own funds and even pay for surveys and guarantee to buy any house in any condition so it’s well worth contacting them.
 In some cases home owners that sell their houses with quick sale firms end up making more overall profit than they would with an estate agent or an auction because their fee’s are so high or it takes much longer to sell up resulting in additional costs!

 Another bonus of is that they can complete the sale of your home much quicker than an estate agent – sometimes within 7 days.
 This is because they buy the house with cash.

 That said, there are rouge companies out there that claim to buy your house for cash but instead list it on websites like Rightmove/Zoopla and hope for a quick sale.
 This is why it’s very important to research the company you are planning to sell with to make sure they are legit.